The Buckingham Rebellion and Dissensions Amongst the Yorkist Nobility 1483

 John Morton (age early 60’s)

 He was both a gifted lawyer as well as a priest, Holy Orders being a useful step to advancement in the 15th century.
-He was in the employ of Henry VI until the massacre at Towton after which he was arrested.
+He was in the employ of Henry VI until the massacre of the Lancastrian army at Towton (1461) after which he was arrested.
 He escaped and joined Queen Margaret in France from where he joined her invasion which came to a full stop at Tewkesbury (May 1471).

 He then swapped sides and under Edward IV was appointed to high legal office and to the Bishopric of Ely.
-He was also a member of the King’s Council which morphed (illegally) into that for Edward V immediately after Edward IV’s death.
+He was also a member of the king’s Council which morphed into that for Edward V immediately after Edward IV’s death.

 He appears to have sided with the Queen and the Woodville faction in the Council and consequently was arrested on the day that Hastings was executed.
-Rather than being executed for treasonous intentions, he was placed under house arrest in Brecknock (Brecon) Castle at the request of the Duke of Buckingham’s which turned out to be very convenient for planning the forthcoming rebellion.
+Instead of being executed for treasonous intentions, he was placed under house arrest in Brecknock (Brecon) Castle at the request of the duke of Buckingham’s which turned out to be very convenient for planning the forthcoming rebellion.

 Later, under Henry VII his career became stratospheric with appointments as Archbishop of Canterbury, Lord Chancellor and then a Cardinal.